 When you get to the last ruffle, follow the instructions at step 7.
 You can sew your ribbon on or just glue it.

 *B: Using fat quarters: Cut enough fabric so when you line up the fat quarters, they will equal the fabric strip width you figured earlier PLUS 1/2 inch.
 Fold, iron and glue all the short edges to make a nice side hem on all the fabric strips.

-Divide the fabric in to 4 equal parts and mark like we did in step 5.
+Divide the fabric into 4 equal parts and mark as we did in step 5.
 (Pin the two fabric end pieces together if that helps.)

 Start attaching your ruffles.
 When you get to the end of one fabric piece, just start with the other and finish the ruffle.
 You can barely tell where one piece ends and the other begins.

 And just to prove it is not all cupcakes and roses all the time over here.
 That face, oh my…